Connect with us

-Olaparib is a breast cancer treatment that could save lives.
-However, in November 2022, it was provisionally rejected for use on the NHS in England.
+Olaparib is a potentially life-saving primary breast cancer treatment that could reduce the risk of cancer returning or progressing to incurable secondary breast cancer.
+In November 2022, it was provisionally rejected for use on the NHS in England.

-In response, we launched a campaign, calling on pharmaceutical company, AstraZeneca, NICE and NHS England to find a solution to make olaparib available to the women who could benefit from it.
+After olaparib was rejected, we started a petition urging pharmaceutical company, AstraZeneca, NICE and NHS England to find a solution to make olaparib available to the women who could benefit from it.
+Over 70,000 people added their name - creating pressure that played a crucial role in reversing the provisional decision.

-We want to say a massive thank you to everybody who added their name and helped us send the strongest message possible that this drug needs to be made available on the NHS.
+We want to say a massive thank you to everybody who signed our petition and helped us send the strongest message possible that this drug needed to be made routinely available on the NHS.

-To find out about the outcome of the campaign and keep up to date with our other work, please sign up for campaign updates below.
+To keep up to date with our other work, please sign up for campaign updates below.

 “It’s daunting to know that your breast cancer is less common and more aggressive than other types of breast cancer, with a higher risk of returning in the years immediately following treatment.
 I feel incredibly lucky to have been given the opportunity to benefit from olaparib.
 Given the significant reduction in the risk of breast cancer recurring that it provides It’s vital that other eligible women with primary breast cancer are able to benefit from olaparib too.”